huntdatacenter/docs/docs/coordination/faq.md

 # Coordinator FAQ

-This section lists frequently asked questions related to the organization of scientific activities across one to several labs inside your data space.
+**This section lists common questions related to the scientific coordination in your data space and across your labs.**

 ::: tip